Seattle Sounders (1994–2008): History

 For the 1999 season, the team played at Renton Memorial Stadium, a 6,500-seat suburban venue in Renton, while Memorial Stadium in Seattle underwent renovations.
 The Sounders had an average attendance of 6,132 in 1994, but declined to 2,100 by 1999; the club had also lost its profitability during this time.
 They attracted more spectators in Renton, but found group sales had declined and needed more locker room space for their various teams; in 2000, the Sounders returned to Memorial Stadium.

-The Sounders formed a partnership with the German side Werder Bremen in 1998 due to Sounders USL-PDL player Andrew Dallman's involvement with the German side via US indoor soccer legends Fernando Clavijo, Raffaele Ruotolo, and Jean Willrich.
-The team also formed a partnership with English side Cambridge United in 2006 due to the shared involvement of Adrian Hanauer, who bought the Sounders in 2002.

-The Sounders earned four A-League championships, winning the league cup in 1995, 1996, 2005, and 2007.
+The Sounders earned four A-League championships, winning the playoffs in 1995, 1996, 2005, and 2007.
 Seattle finished with the best regular season record in the league in 1994, 2002, and 2007.
-In addition to their titles, the Sounders finished as runners-up in the league cup to Montreal in 2004.
-In 2005, Seattle drew the Richmond Kickers 1–1 at Qwest Field before claiming the championship 4–3 in penalty kicks.
-In 2007, the Sounders defeated the Atlanta Silverbacks 4–0 to claim their fourth championship title.
+In addition to their titles, the Sounders finished as runners-up in the league championship to the Montreal Impact in 2004.
+Seattle drew the Richmond Kickers 1–1 at Qwest Field before claiming the 2005 championship 4–3 in a penalty shootout.
+In 2007, the Sounders defeated the Atlanta Silverbacks 4–0 to claim their fourth championship title, an A-League/USL-1 record.

 The team primarily played at Memorial Stadium, which was aging and in need of repairs, and later Seahawks Stadium (Qwest Field) beginning in 2003 despite their low average attendance.
 Seahawks Stadium had been designed to be used by a future MLS team, but an expansion team had not been granted after it opened.
 In the early 2000s, the team considered plans to build a soccer-specific stadium with approximately 15,000 to 20,000 seats and a complex of fields in various suburbs, including Fife and Kent.
 In 2006, the Sounders proposed a stadium at the Kitsap County Faigrounds in Bremerton, one of Seattle's western suburbs in Kitsap County.
 A 6,500-seat stadium was proposed again in 2007 as the home of a possible Major League Soccer franchise.
 A move to Tacoma or folding the club were also considered in the event that a rival MLS bid won rights to an expansion team in Seattle, according to Hanauer.